D.C.’s Delightful Debut:

 By Deborah Howell

 It’s a part French brasserie, part American bistro, and alllllll delicious.
-When our friends in D.C. ifb4nvited us to dinner at Chef Daniel Boulud’s DBGB Kitchen & Bar the week after it opened in September, we jumped at the chance to try it out.
+When our friends in D.C. invited us to dinner at Chef Daniel Boulud’s DBGB Kitchen & Bar the week after it opened in September, we jumped at the chance to try it out.
 We went for dinner, but believe me, brunch here is HIGH on our bucket list next time we’re in the neighborhood.

 We began with some delightful bites to share.
 All women love little plates, and the love shown these little plates was straight from the heart.
 Tarte flambée with fromage blanc, bacon and onions was a savory treat; the charcuterie plate a masterpiece, with a trio of sassy spicy mustards and sourdough bread bestowed upon the plate, lest we miss the tiniest drop.
 And mop up the last drop we did.

 Next up—the fall squash soup—utterly divine and bursting with earthiness.
-Steak tartare with pickled vegetables andfb2 egg dressing passed the taste test with two at the table who know their tartare tout de suite!
+Steak tartare with pickled vegetables and egg dressing passed the taste test with two at the table who know their tartare tout de suite!
 Not to be outdone, the foie gras terrine with plum quinoa, fresh mache (like kale) and toasted brioche had the four of us teetering on the edge of uncivilized behavior.
 (We nearly came to blows over who would get the final one.)

 Before we calmed ourselves down, a dish of basil fried rice with pork, lemongrass, red curry, green papaya, and peanuts topped with a quail egg swooped in and stole our hearts.
 Order was restored.

-Onward fb9we pushed to the main fare as our wine glasses were magically filled with perfectly paired selections for each course by the charming sommelier.
+Onward we pushed to the main fare as our wine glasses were magically filled with perfectly paired selections for each course by the charming sommelier.
 Coq au vin never had it so good.
 Nor have we.
 On its side rested hand-picked mushrooms, lardons, pearl onions and spatzle.
 To die.

 I opted for the pancetta wrapped River trout with sage oyster mushrooms and potato écrasé.
 Needless to say, I was not disappointed with the entrée—just that I had to share it because we had all agreed up-front to do so.
 All agreed that that trout not die in vain.